 About Us

-The Trans Intersex History Africa website is a space where African trans and/or intersex activists share our archival collections, memories, reflections and facts.
-It is the first and only growing record of the histories of our movements on our continent and in the African Diaspora in one archival space.
+The Trans & Intersex History Africa (TIHA) digital archive is a space where African trans, gender diverse and/or intersex activists share our archival collections, memories, reflections and facts.
+It is the first and only growing record of the histories/herstories/theirstories of our movements on our continent and in the African Diaspora in one archival space.

-The project includes a timeline of events, contributions include the founding dates of the early trans and intersex organisations/groups, as well as individuals’ accomplishments in law and politics, and in sport, art, music and other private domains, along with contributions towards positive change for trans and intersex struggles for our human rights on the African continent and in the African Diaspora.
+The digital archive includes a timeline of events, contributions include the founding dates of the early trans, gender diverse and/or intersex organisations/groups, as well as individuals’ accomplishments in law and politics, sport, art, music and other private domains, along with contributions towards positive change for trans, gender diverse and intersex struggles for our human rights on the African continent and in the African Diaspora.

-We have been actively involved in various ways and in various capacities before and during the inception years of the African trans and intersex movements as they are known today.
-Over the years of working with and alongside each other, we have become good friends and after many discussions we realised that we had a shared aim to combine all of the information that we have been part of and collected over the years and to present it on one platform that will be easily accessible to all who are interested.
+We have been actively involved in various ways and in various capacities before and during the inception years of the African trans, gender diverse and intersex movements as they are known today.
+Over the years of working with and alongside each other, we have become good friends, and after many discussions we realised that we had a shared aim to combine all of the information that we have been part of and collected over the years and to present it on one platform that will be easily accessible to all who are interested.

-One of the main reasons behind the creation of this website was our passionate refusal to let the histories/herstories/theirstories of the trans and intersex movements in Africa and the African Diaspora become lost, or misunderstood, distorted, or misrepresented, all of which would weaken the current and future work of trans and intersex individuals and organisations on the continent and in the Diaspora.
-Having these influential moments told by African trans and/or intersex activists in their own voices is an essential part of empowering the African movements, enabling African trans and intersex people to share our lived experiences without having our stories silenced and rewritten from an anti-rights perspective.
-Nothing about us without us!
+One of the main reasons behind the creation of this archive was our passionate refusal to let the histories/herstories/theirstories of the trans, gender diverse and intersex movements in Africa and the African Diaspora become lost, or misunderstood, distorted, or misrepresented, all of which would weaken the current and future work of trans, gender diverse and intersex individuals and organisations on the continent and in the Diaspora.
+Having these influential moments told by African trans, gender diverse and/or intersex activists in their own voices is an essential part of empowering the African movements, enabling movement building and therefore strengthened advocacy by sharing our lived experiences, counteracting the silencing and re-writing of our stories by anti-gender and anti-rights movements.

-As we were part of the beginnings of the movements, in documenting these histories/herstories/theirstories in the voices of activists themselves as accurately as we can, we want to provide a clear understanding of the strength of African trans and intersex movements by documenting evidence of how long and how hard African activists and organisations have worked towards human rights for African trans and intersex people.
+As we were part of the beginnings of the movements, in documenting these histories/herstories/theirstories in the voices of activists themselves as accurately as we can, we want to provide a clear understanding of the strength of African trans, gender diverse and intersex movements by documenting evidence of how long and how hard African activists and organisations have worked towards human rights for African trans, gender diverse and intersex people.

-Bearing witness to the events that helped shape and influence the African trans and intersex movements, and providing readers with the chance to bear witness to it, will strengthen the movements and prove that they are a force to be reckoned with — a force for change.
+Bearing witness to the events that helped shape and influence the African trans, gender diverse and intersex movements, and providing readers with the chance to bear witness to it, provides irrefutable proof that we have always existed, that we are not going anywhere, and that we are a force for change to be reckoned with!
+As our co-founder, Victor Mukasa says:

-This website is an ongoing project and invites contributions by trans and intersex individuals and organisations to share first-hand experiences about important moments that form part of those histories, herstories, and theirstories.
-We welcome content and information in any chosen language, as we are aware that communicating only in colonial languages creates barriers and denies the diversity and strength within non-English movements.
+The TIHA digital archive is an ongoing project and invites contributions by African trans, gender diverse and intersex individuals and organisations to share first-hand experiences about important moments that form part of our histories/herstories/theirstories.
+We welcome content and information in any language, as we firmly believe that voices that communicate only in colonial languages create barriers and deny and silence the diversity and strength within our movements.

 Julius Kaggwa